Trimley St Mary School Behaviour Policy

 A fixed term exclusion may be a final step in the process of dealing with disciplinary offences when a wide range of other strategies have been tried and have failed.
 It is particularly rare that an exclusion will occur when there has been no previous history of serious inappropriate behaviour and where parents are not already involved in dialogue with the school.
 However, the Head Teacher will use the sanction of exclusion for a first offence if the incident is sufficiently serious to merit this.

-At Trimley St Mary we have empowered children to have” Positive Playtimes” by equipping them with resources and strategies to enable them to socialise and remain safe.
+At Trimley St Mary, we have empowered children to have” Positive Playtimes” by equipping them with the resources and strategies to enable them to socialise and remain safe.
 Part of this empowerment encourages active playtimes and a large number of personnel and coaches carry out a range of different activities for children to experience at this time.
-All classes have been taught playground games which are shared across the school community.
-Small world play, mud kitchens, Cosy Cocoon outdoor library, Trim Trails and Collaoborative outdoor gym equipment are accessible to children across the school as well as P.E. equipment, writing belts and chalks.
+All classes have been taught playground games that are shared across the school community.
+Small world play, mud kitchens, Cosy Cocoon outdoor library, Trim Trails and collaborative outdoor gym equipment are accessible to children across the school as well as P.E. equipment, writing belts and chalks.
 Our continuous lunchtime provision encourages talk and imaginative play.

 Midday supervisors are responsible for ensuring high standards of conduct are maintained over lunchtime both in the hall and outside on the playground.
 Children are encouraged to eat neatly and quietly.
 When pupils are playing, staff are vigilant and intervene before misbehaviour occurs.
-Children are encouraged to approach a supervisor when they have a problem which they are unable to resolve.
+Children are encouraged to approach a supervisor when they have a problem that they are unable to resolve positively themselves.

 Through discussion, the children are encouraged to resolve the problem.
 The adult serves as the facilitator ensuring turns are taken and that each party has an opportunity to put forward how he/she feels.
 If the children cannot resolve the conflict;

 For more serious incidents, the supervisor takes the child/children straight to the Head Supervisor.
 She will deal with the incident or pass it on to a member of the Leadership Team or class teacher.

-• Class teachers and Midday Supervisors liaise closely each day.
+Class teachers and Midday Supervisors liaise closely each day.
 There is guidance for ‘wet playtimes’ when younger children are supported by older pupils in addition to their Mid-day Supervisor or class teacher.
 If lunchtime concerns need to be shared with parents, this will usually be undertaken by the child’s class teacher.